 Blazei mushrooms are available most of the year.

 The Blazei mushroom, Agaricus blazei Murrill, is also known as Himematsutake in Japan and was given the name Piedade mushroom, after the town where it was first discovered in Brazil.
 Other marketed names include Royal Sun Agaricus, Mandelpilz, and Almond Mushroom.
+It is also commonly referred to as "AbM", for its scientific name and the scientist who named it.
 It should not be confused with the species, Agaricus subrufescens, which it often is assumed to be.

 The Blazei mushroom is sought out as much for its medicinal properties as it is for culinary purposes.
 It is considered to be one of the most important edible and culinary-medicinal mushroom species.
-It is used to treat many diseases such as atherosclerosis, hepatitis, hyperlipidemia, diabetes, dermatitis and cancer.
+Blazei mushrooms contain significant amounts of beta-glucans, which are naturally occurring polysaccharides known to have immune-boosting properties.
+It is used to treat many diseases such as atherosclerosis, hepatitis, diabetes, dermatitis and cancer.

 Blazei mushrooms are known as much for their medicinal as culinary purposes.
 The mushrooms may be consumed fresh or dried and reconstituted in stock to flavor broth, or steeped in hot water to use as tea.
 The sweet almond-like flavor of the Blazei pairs well with mild, fresh cheeses, herbs, tofu and Asian greens.
 Mix with other mild, wild mushrooms as strongly flavored varieties may compete with the sweetness of the Blazei.